EuroPython/website/data/pages-content/social-event.md

 **Please note: The social event is not included in the conference ticket!**

 Tickets for the social event are available in our general [ticket store](/tickets) at a price of 20 €.
-Make sure to scroll near the bottom where you will find the Social Event Ticket entry.
+Make sure to look above the "Remote Tickets" header where you will find the Social Event Ticket entry.
 We only have a limited number of tickets available, so book early if you want to be sure to get a ticket!

 As for our regular tickets, you can pay using a debit or credit card.
 Unless otherwise mentioned, all prices include 23% Irish VAT.